 - Wind and solar technology is getting cheaper, but in some countries (like Germany), and states in the US (like California), electricity prices are getting more expensive

-- In some instances where renewable tech. is getting cheaper but prices are rising – fossil fuels (who’s prices have decreased), and closure of nuclear power – have both been ruled out as causes of prices rises
+- [In these countries and States] fossil fuels (who’s prices have decreased), and closure of nuclear power – have both been ruled out as causes of prices rises

 - The reason [for price rises] has been isolated to the fact that wind and solar are unreliable power sources – you rely on the sun to shine and for there to be wind blowing to generate energy.